umitbilgin/whatsapp.ts/README.md

 Sends a text message to the specified phone number.
 The first parameter should be in the WhatsApp number format (e.g., number@c.us or number@s.whatsapp.net).
 The second parameter is the message you want to send.

+`sendImage(to, options)`

+Sends an image to the specified phone number.
+The first parameter should be in the WhatsApp number format.
+The second parameter is an options object containing:
+- `image`: Buffer or string (file path) - The image data or path to image file
+- `caption`: string (optional) - Caption text for the image

+`sendFile(to, options)`

+Sends a document file to the specified phone number.
+The first parameter should be in the WhatsApp number format.
+The second parameter is an options object containing:
+- `path`: string - Path to the file to be sent
+- `caption`: string (optional) - Caption text for the file
+- `fileName`: string (optional) - Custom filename for the document

+`sendFileBuffer(to, options)`

+Sends a document file using buffer data to the specified phone number.
+The first parameter should be in the WhatsApp number format.
+The second parameter is an options object containing:
+- `document`: Buffer - File data as buffer
+- `mimetype`: string - MIME type of the file
+- `caption`: string (optional) - Caption text for the file
+- `fileName`: string (optional) - Custom filename for the document

+`sendAudio(to, options)`

+Sends an audio file to the specified phone number.
+The first parameter should be in the WhatsApp number format.
+The second parameter is an options object containing:
+- `audio`: Buffer or string (file path) - The audio data or path to audio file
+- `ptt`: boolean (optional) - If set to true, will send as a voice note
+- `seconds`: number (optional) - Duration of the audio in seconds

 `message.reply(text)`

 This function is used to reply to a received message.
 You can pass the `text` parameter to send a response to the message that triggered the event.